 Great Outdoors and In have created this page to help to inform potential customers/clients who are currently seeking to have their Domestic or Commercial roof cleaned.

-Our other Soft Wash Roof Cleaning page details the soft washing process used to apply a fungicidal wash onto a roof.
 This page explains how some contractors use an Industrial grade bleach to carry out the cleaning,

 We condemn this practice due to the breaches in basic 'site' health and safety regulations and the risks involved in applying the chemical at height.

 In the last year some UK Roof Cleaning companies have now adopted the Soft Wash system used in the states in its entirety, which frankly is a process fraught with danger for not only the operator, the owner of the property and nearby neighbors!

 As opposed to using a fungicidal wash to carry out the cleaning these companies rely on an Industrial strength bleach as the key ingredient.
 The product is known in the cleaning trade as 'Hypo' - Sodium Hypochlorite.